-Andrea began her career with a BA in Design in which she created sculptural and wearable objects using wood, strings, and fibers.
-In 2009 she was awarded a CFDA Honorable Mention for her 2009/2010 conceptual portfolio and in 2010 after acclaim for her wearable-instrument, audio-design thesis & installation performance (an exhibition and performance of her wearable instrumental sculptures at the Contemporary Arts Center, Cincinnati) she was awarded a Fulbright Fellowship for academia and art.
-The project involved four wearable and functional sculptures, creating a moving sound performance.
-With the fellowship, Andrea lived in Reykjavik, Iceland and created the experimental, feature-length, poetic documentary, I Send You This Place.
-The film is a hybrid and research-based, fiction/non-fiction film that Sisson wrote and performs, and with collaborator co-created the imagery, music, and soundscapes.
-The film involves themes around the diagnosis of mental illness & acceptance of eccentricities and was made with collaborator Pete Ohs.
-It garnered a New York Times Review, and Andrea was selected for Filmmaker Magazine’s 25 New Faces of Independent Film 2013.
+Sisson began her career with a BA in Design (2010) where she created sculptural and wearable objects using wood, strings, and fibers.
+In 2010 after acclaim for her wearable-instrument, audio-design thesis & installation performance she was awarded a Fulbright Fellowship for academia and art.
+With the fellowship, Andrea lived in Reykjavik, Iceland authoring the feature-length, experimental documentary, I Send You This Place.
+Sisson wrote and performs, and with collaborator co-created the imagery, music, and soundtrack.
+The film garnered a New York Times Review, and Andrea was selected for Filmmaker Magazine’s 25 New Faces of Independent Film 2013.

 Sisson's current work uses multidisciplinary elements and mediums to playout her concepts.
 Art and cultural theory is a consistent part of her process and practice.
 Please see projects for more information.